matthew-brett/barts-setup/barts_setup.md

 * Turn on phone.
 Log in with PIN in blue book.
 * If WIFI:
     * _Turn on the phone WiFi_.
 Connect to StBartholomewPrivate.
-    * Plug lightning to USB-A cable from phone into USB-A power on power extension block.
+    * Plug lightning to USB-A cable from phone into USB-A power somewhere.
       It's most convenient to use a USB power plug on the nearest extension block.
 * If WIRED:
     * _Turn off the phone WiFi_.
     * Plug lightning to USB-A / lightning power adapter (L2USB) into phone.